Arunachal Pradesh Guv, CM mourn death of soldiers in avalanche | Politics

 Arunachal Pradesh Guv, CM mourn death of soldiers in avalanche

-Itanagar, Feb 8 PTI Arunachal Pradesh Governor Brig Retd B D Mishra and Chief Minister Pema Khandu Tuesday expressed shock over the loss of seven soldiers of 19 Jammu Kashmir Rifles in an avalanche along the Line of Actual Control LAC at Tawang sector of the border state.The bodies of the Army personnel were found on Tuesday.
+Eds Rptg after changing a word in first para Itanagar, Feb 8 PTI Arunachal Pradesh Governor Brig Retd B D Mishra and Chief Minister Pema Khandu Tuesday expressed shock over the loss of seven soldiers of 19 Jammu Kashmir Rifles in an avalanche along the Line of Actual Control LAC in Tawang district of the border state.The bodies of the Army personnel were found on Tuesday.

 - Country: